jhpyle/docassemble/_docs/fields.md

-If there is a follow-up question that might need to come after the changing of a variable, you can list the follow-up variable in the `fields` list, even though it might not need to be asked.
-You will need to tag the follow-up question with an [`if`] modifier; in order for the `review` block to skip the field when it is not required, it needs to find no [`question`]s that will define the variable.
+If there is a follow-up question that might need to come after the changing of a variable, you can list the follow-up variable in the `fields` under the directive `follow up`.

 {% include side-by-side.html demo="review-conditional" %}

+You will need to tag the follow-up question with an [`if`] modifier;
+in order for the `review` block to skip the field when it is not required, it needs to find no [`question`]s that will define the variable.
+If the follow-up question is set up in this way, you can list its variable under `follow up`, and **docassemble** will ask the question if the `if` condition is true, but will ignore the `follow up` variable if the `if` condition is false.

 You can also indicate more than one variable when using `show if`: